 Following the sale of Medipass on November 27, 2020, KOS exited the diagnostics and oncological treatment sector.
 Medipass’s residual activities in India, which represents around 3% of KOS’s revenues, will be object of future valorization.

 KOS is present in the acute care sector managing, under concessions from the Lombard Regional government, with the Ospedale Fratelli Montecchi di Suzzara (123 beds).
 This sector accounts for 7% of KOS revenues.

 Within the long-term care area, KOS manages the Villa dei Pini care home (177 beds) in Civitanova Marche, specializing in acute care.

 KOS in the world

 KOS operates mainly in Italy, in particular in 11 North and central regions: Lombardy, Piedmont, Veneto, Liguria, Trentino-Alto Adige, Tuscany, Emilia-Romagna, Marche, Umbria, Lazio and Campania.
-The company has also recently embarked on a development in long-term care in Germany.
+The company has also embarked on a development in long-term care in Germany.